 - 1. Program to sort the given list using merge sort technique. - 2.
-Program to implement circular queue using array - 3.
-Program to search an element using recursive binary search technique - 4.
-Program to implement Stack operations using linked list. - 5.
-Program to implement Queue operations using linked list. - 6.
+Program to implement circular queue using array. - 4.
+Program to implement Stack operations using linked list. - 6.
 Program to evaluate postfix expression. - 7.
-Program to perform insert node at the end, delete a given node and display contents of singly linked list.

-- 8. Menu driven program for the following operations on Binary Search Tree (BST) of Integers - (a) Create a BST of N Integers - (b) Traverse the BST in Inorder, Preorder and Post Order
+Program to perform insert node at the end delete a given node and display contents of single linked list. - 8.
+Menu driven program for the following operations on Binary Search Tree(BST) of Integers - (a) Create a BST of N Integers - (b) Traverse the BST in Inorder Preorder and Post Order